Laminate Countertop Miter

 - Using a damp rag wipe glue squeeze-out off surface of laminate, taking care not to get water in glue joint.
 Water in glue joint will weaken the glue bond.

 - Starting at the nose, check level of surfaces.
 If one side is high place thin block of wood on high side and tap with hammer to level (Fig.6).
 As the nose becomes level, tighten miter bolt closest to nose.
 Don't over-tighten, this will prevent the area to align next from moving and can also damage the mortise.
 If a spline was ordered be careful not to over-tighten the miter bolts, the slot for the spline slightly weakens the mortise cutout.
-Don't hammer directly above the mortise, this area is thinner and can be damaged.
+Be careful hammering directly above the mortise, this area is thinner and can be damaged.
 Work your way to back splash leveling and tightening as you go.

 - When you are satisfied with levelness of the seam, wipe up any remaining glue from surface.